I'm here to help you shift from overworked and stuck imposter to confident CEO of your thriving business.

 And I was good at it.
 I loved my classes.
 I loved developing that rapport with people, helping them to feel good and live well.
 I produced a few DVDs, taught a few celebrities, and won a BostInno “50 On Fire” award (given to Boston’s 50 most innovating companies).

-All in two short years.
+All in three short years.

 But I felt an urge to help people in an even more profound way.